 Step 1.
 Send a Letter of Intent to OMB

-The first step in how to get an OMB Import Permit is quite simple and only requires sending one email the OMB.
-For the content of the letter of intent, the template is below and is available for download.
+The first step in how to get an OMB Import Permit is quite simple and only requires sending one email to OMB.
 All you need to do is replace the necessary information in the template similar to the example letter pictured above.

 Attach a screenshot or scanned copy of your shipment invoice as well as a scanned copy of your valid ID.
 The name of the consignee/recipient must be the same person applying for the OMB Import Permit.

 Step 2.
 Wait for Confirmation Email and Release